The Complete Nashville Recycling and Waste Disposal Guide

 Metal is a major component in many of the essential items we use every day.
 But the mining and refining that goes into producing usable metals takes a major toll on the environment.
 When you recycle scrap metal, you lessen the environmental impact of using this material.
 Plus, you can make some extra cash in the process!

 Old shingles are not hazardous to the environment but producing them requires plenty of oil and other nonrenewable resources.
-Since shingles are often still in useable condition, allowing them to be reused by others is a better option than allowing them to take up landfill space.
-Shingles can also be recycled into asphalt pavement, reducing the amount of oil necessary to produce asphalt.
+Since they are often still in useable condition, reusing them can be a better option than simply disposing of shingles.
+They can also be recycled into asphalt pavement, reducing the amount of oil necessary to produce asphalt.
+If you're looking for ways to keep your roofing shingles out of the dumpster, take a look at the recycling options below.

 A fresh coat of paint is an easy way to bring new life to a room.
 But if you overestimated the amount of paint it would take to do the job, you sure won’t be freshening up the local environment when you throw that excess paint out.
 Oil based paints contain a slew of chemicals that can quickly contaminate soil and ground water if they’re not disposed of properly.